-Jaime C. Laya - Filipino, 75, has served as an Independent Director of ALI since April 2010.
-He is an Independent Director of publicly listed companies namely GMA Network, Inc., GMA Holdings, Inc. and Manila Water Company, Inc. His other significant positions are: Chairman and President of Philippine Trust Company (Philtrust Bank)., Independent Director of Philippine AXA Life Insurance Co., Inc.; and Trustee of Cultural Center of the Philippines, St. Paul's University - Quezon City, Ayala Foundation, Inc., Escuela Taller de Filipinas Foundation, Inc., Fundación Santiago, and other non-profit, non-stock corporations.
-He graduated magna cum laude from University of the Philippines in 1957with a degree in B.S.B.A.
-(Accountancy) and took Management Studies on Industrial Management at the Georgia Institute of

-Technology in 1960.
-He later on took his Ph.D. in Financial Management at the Stanford University in 1967.
-He has served as Minister of the Budget, Minister of Education, Culture and Sports, Governor of the Central Bank of the Philippines, Chairman of the National Commission for Culture and the Arts, and Professor and Dean of Business Administration of the University of the Philippines.
+Jaime C. Laya, Filipino, 77, has served as an Independent Director of ALI since April 2010.
+He is a member of the Board of Directors of publicly listed companies, being Independent Director of GMA Network, Inc., GMA Holdings, Inc., and Manila Water Company, Inc.; and Regular Director of Philippine Trust Company (Philtrust Bank).
+His other significant positions are: Chairman and President of Philtrust Bank, Independent Director of Philippine AXA Life Insurance Co., Inc. and of Charter Ping An Insurance Corporation; and Trustee of Cultural Center of the Philippines, St. Paul's University - Quezon City, Ayala Foundation, Inc., Escuela Taller de Filipinas Foundation, Inc., Fundación Santiago, and other non-profit, non-stock corporations.
+He graduated magna cum laude from University of the Philippines in 1957 with a degree in B.S.B.A.
+(Accounting) and completed his M.S. in Industrial Management at Georgia Institute of Technology in 1960 and his Ph.D. in Financial Management at Stanford University in1967.
+He has served as Minister of Budget, Minister of Education, Culture and Sports, Governor of the Central Bank of the Philippines, Chairman of the National Commission for Culture and the Arts, and Professor and Dean of Business Administration of the University of the Philippines.

-Antonino T. Aquino - Filipino, 67, has served as Director of ALI since April 2009.
+Antonino T. Aquino, Filipino, 69, has served as Director of ALI since April 2009.
 He is also a Director of Manila Water Company, Inc. (MWC), another publicly listed company, since 1999.
-He was the President of ALI from April 2009 to April 2014, MWC from April 1999 to April 2009, Property Management Corporation from 1989 to 1999.
-He is a Member of the Multi Sectoral Advisory Board of the Philippine Army since 2014.
+He was the President of ALI from April 2009 to April 2014, MWC from April 1999 to April 2009, and Ayala Property Management Corporation from 1989 to 1999.
+He is a Director of Nuevocentro, Inc. and Anvaya Beach & Nature Club.
+He is also a Member of the Multi Sectoral Advisory Board of the Philippine Army and the Multi Sector Governance Council of the Armed Forces of the Philippines.
 He was named "Co-Management Man of the Year 2009" by the Management Association of the Philippines for his leadership role in a very successful waterworks privatization and public-private sector partnership.
-He earned a degree in BS Management and Masters in Business from the Ateneo de Manila University in 1968 and 1975, respectively.
+In 2015, he was elected as Director of The Philippine American Life and General Insurance Company (Philam).
+He earned a degree in BS Management from the Ateneo de Manila University in 1968 and completed his academic units for the Masters in Business Administration from the Ateneo Graduate School of Business in 1975.